viren-nadkarni/droid-VNC-server/README.md

 # droid-vnc-server

-VNC server for Android, tested working with Jelly Bean till Nougat
+VNC server for Android, tested working with Jelly Bean till Marshmallow

 ## Getting started

 Make sure Android SDK and NDK are installed

-    bash build.sh -a SDK_LEVEL -w
+    bash build.sh -wa API_LEVEL

-Specify SDK level with `-a`
+Specify API level with `-a`

 Use `-w` flag to build the wrapper libs; AOSP source is required at `../aosp`

+Wrapper libs for API 19 to 25 have been prebuilt in [](nativeMethods/libs/armeabi-v7a/) and should work out of the box